Hours: Wednesday-Sunday 10am to 5pm.

-Duck food is provided for a voluntary donation of 25 cents a bag.
+Duck food is provided at our coin-operated dispenser.
 You are strongly discouraged from bringing bread as the ducks and geese can't properly digest the highly refined grains that people eat.

 We have no parking lot.
 Please park on the street and pay close attention to posted signs.
 The lot at the corner of Ventura and Balboa is for the businesses in that area.

 Encino Mom TV visited Los Encinos State Historic Park on one of our living history days.

 Here's the source: the original post on the "Encino Mom" blog. http://encinomom.com/los-encinos-park/

 Thanks to the generosity of our supporters and our local community, the Los Encinos Docent Association is able to continue providing educational and community events at Los Encinos State Historic Park.